"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 8. Don’t force it.

-Sometimes ideas will spring in and you just want to start writing immediately and what’s more?
+Sometimes ideas will spring in, and you want to start writing immediately, and what’s more?

 You discover you lack points or supporting information to make up your great idea.

-If you try to force everything at a go, you may end up not having all the necessary point that content deserves.
-Leave it for a while or probably days, and has other ideas jump in, jot them down.
+If you try to force everything at a go, you may not have all the necessary points that content deserves.
+Leave it for a while or probably days, and has other ideas jump in, and jot them down.

-This makes it easier to have your post written quickly and gives the opportunity to touch every necessary point that needs to be touched.
+This makes it easier to have your post written quickly and allows touching every necessary point that needs to be touched.

 9. Create Your Rules.

-It is very easy to get thousands of advice on how to become a better writer.
-Advice is the cheapest commodities.
+It is straightforward to get thousands of advice on how to become a better writer.
+Advice is the cheapest commodity.

-But I tell you the truth – there is no one size fits all as far as blogging is a concern.
+But I tell you the truth – there is no one-size-fits-all as far as blogging is concerned.
 There is never any universal approach to mastering your writing skills.

 Some great authors will tell you to write every day, and some will tell you something else.
 It is up to you to discover what works and what doesn’t work for you.

-I have found out that trying to publish blog posts every day doesn’t work for me, while it does work perfectly for some bloggers.
+I have found out that trying to publish blog posts every day doesn’t work for me, but it works perfectly for some bloggers.

-More than before, writing a great piece of content that makes an impact on the lives of your readers is now important.
+More than before, writing a great piece of content that impacts the lives of your readers is now important.